Friction over LGBTQ issues worsens in global Anglican church

 The conservative bishops’ frustrations with Welby intensified in October when Monteith was appointed the new dean of the Canterbury cathedral.

-While Welby did not personally make the appointment, he issued a statement expressing delight at the choice made by a selection panel.
-Within days, the GSFA steering committee conveyed its dismay.
+While Welby did not personally make the appointment, he issued a statement expressing delight.
+Within days, the GSFA steering committee conveyed its dismay and questioned Welby’s commitment to unity.

-The announcement “puts in question the seriousness with which (Welby) wants to pursue the unity of the Communion,” the committee said.
-“We take exception to the Church of England’s accommodation of a person in a same-sex union being appointed to an office of spiritual authority over the flock of God’s people.”

-A Rwandan bishop, Alexis Bilindabagabo of the diocese of Gahini, said he condemns the ordination of gay priests because “weak” people shouldn’t stand at the pulpit.

-“A gay man must be led, but he should not lead others,” said Bilindabagabo.

-LGBTQ activists say most Anglican churches in Africa are led by conservative priests, including many averse to even discussing homosexuality.
+LGBTQ activists say most Anglican churches in Africa are led by conservative priests, including many averse to even discussing homosexuality and some fearful of losing their flock to more conservative evangelical groups.

 “For Uganda, the Anglican church has almost played a leadership role in being intolerant,” said Frank Mugisha, a prominent LGBT leader in the East African country where a lawmaker once introduced legislation seeking to punish some homosexual acts with execution.

-In some cases, Mugisha said, Anglican priests take a hard-line stance because they fear losing their flock to more conservative evangelical groups.

-In contrast to other Anglican provinces in Africa, the Anglican Church of Southern Africa has considered letting dioceses conduct same-sex marriages, though it has yet to take that step.
+In contrast to other African provinces, the Anglican Church of Southern Africa has considered letting dioceses conduct same-sex marriages, though it has yet to take that step.

 The church is based in South Africa – the only African country to legalize such unions – and also represents dioceses in several neighboring countries.
-It was led for many years by the late Archbishop Desmond Tutu, who was a staunch advocate of LGBTQ rights well as leading foe of apartheid.
+It was led for years by the late Archbishop Desmond Tutu, who was a staunch advocate of LGBTQ rights and a leading apartheid foe.

-The Southern Africa church has been critical of Anglican leaders elsewhere on the continent who support harsh laws against LGBTQ people.
+The Southern Africa church has been critical of Anglican leaders elsewhere on the continent who support harsh, anti-LGBTQ laws.

-“It is evident that some of the draconian laws in some African countries are in fact violations of human rights and some bishops of the Anglican Church in these countries have openly supported these laws,” said Bishop Allan Kannemeyer, who heads the Diocese of Pretoria.
+Bishop Allan Kannemeyer, who heads the Diocese of Pretoria, said these laws are “violations of human rights” and openly supported by some Anglican bishops.

-It’s unclear what lies ahead for the Anglican Communion.
-The GSFA leaders, in their October statement, say that if Welby does not take the lead in “safeguarding the Church’s teaching,” there may be an opening for conservative bishops to increase their influence.
+It’s unclear what lies ahead.
+The GSFA leaders, in their October statement, say if Welby does not take the step up, there may be an opening for conservative bishops to increase their influence.

 That topic will likely be paramount at the April meeting in Rwanda, to which GSFA bishops have been invited.
-It will be hosted by the Global Anglican Future Conference – known as Gafcon – which includes the archbishops of Nigeria, Rwanda and Uganda, as well as leaders of conservative Anglican entities that already have split from the Anglican Communion, such as the Anglican Church in North America.
+It will be hosted by the Global Anglican Future Conference – known as Gafcon – which includes the archbishops of Nigeria, Rwanda and Uganda, as well as leaders of conservative Anglican entities that have already split off, like the Anglican Church in North America.

 No one from the Anglican Communion’s head office in London is expected to attend.

-“Some in Gafcon see it as a movement for biblical renewal, which is fine, but others as a rival to the Anglican Communion,” said Gavin Drake, the communion’s communications director.
-‘There is a growing frustration within the Communion at this ‘political wing’ of Gafcon.”

-By the time they meet in April, Gafcon and GFSA members might be further angered by events within the Church of England, whose General Synod will gather in February to consider proposals on same-sex marriage developed during a lengthy discussion process.
-There's a possibility of an unprecedented vote allowing Church of England priests to conduct same-sex weddings for the first time.
+By the April meeting, Gafcon and GFSA members might be further angered by the Church of England’s actions – its General Synod will gather in February to consider same-sex marriage proposals, including a vote allowing priests to conduct such weddings for the first time.

-A significant development came in early November, when Steven Croft, the bishop of Oxford, became the church's first diocesan bishop to speak in favor of same-sex marriage.
-He published a 50-page essay urging a lifting of the ban and sent it to all members of the College of Bishops.
+A significant development came in November, when Steven Croft, the bishop of Oxford, became the church’s first diocesan bishop to speak in favor of same-sex marriage.
+He published an essay calling for the ban to end and five other bishops publicly backed him.

 At stake, he said, was the Church of England’s claim to serve the whole of society.
 Its anti-LGBTQ stance “is leading to a radical dislocation between the Church of England and the culture and society we are attempting to serve,” he said.